wapmorgan/UnifiedArchive/README.md

 [**Complete description of extended syntax with examples and explanations**.](extendedSyntax.md).

 ### Restrictions
-It is impossible to create the ideal archiver, here therefore some restrictions and technical features are listed further:

-1. Creation of _rar_, _iso_ archives is impossible due to format limits.
+There are some restrictions:

-2. If the `source` doesn't end with `/` or `*`, it means to be a file.
+1. If the `source` doesn't end with `/` or `*`, it means to be a file.
-3. If the `source` is a directory, destination too means has to be a directory (to terminate on "/").
+2. If the `source` is a directory, destination should be a directory (to end with "/").

 ## Built-in archiver
 To see all opportunities of this remarkable UnifiedArchive, together with source